Mahershala Ali wins supporting actor Oscar for 'Green Book'

-LOS ANGELES (Reuters) - Mahershala Ali won the Academy Award on Sunday for his role in dramedy “Green Book” as a real-life black pianist who battles racism during a concert tour of the segregated U.S. South.
+LOS ANGELES, Feb 24 (Reuters) - Mahershala Ali won the Academy Award on Sunday for his role in dramedy “Green Book” as a real-life black pianist who battles racism during a concert tour of the segregated U.S. South.

 It was the second Oscar for the 45-year-old American actor, who took home the supporting actor trophy two years ago for playing a mentor to a young boy in best picture winner “Moonlight.”